⏎ Refunds

 Refunds Overview

-Coinflow makes handling refunds simple for all purchases, whether they’re for store-of-value credits or one-time purchases.
+Coinflow makes handling refunds simple for all purchases, whether they’re for stored-balance credits or one-time purchases.
 By default, every merchant has a $5,000 refund limit.
 Merchants who require a higher limit will need to reach out to the Coinflow team.

 How Refunds for Store Credits Work